Virtual Appliance Installation and Configuration¶

 The system will now proceed with the bootup process until you reach the login prompt.

 Log in as the root user, providing the login password you defined during the initial installation.

-We strongly suggest changing the passwords of the OS and MySQL root user accounts before connecting this system to a public network.
+The TeamDrive Registration Server Virtual Appliance uses the following default passwords for the MySQL database.
+We strongly suggest changing the passwords of the MySQL users root and teamdrive before connecting this system to a public network.

 |Account type||Username||Password (default)||New Password|

 |MySQL Database Server||teamdrive||teamdrive|

 To change the passwords for the MySQL root and teamdrive user, please use the following commands.
 First change the password for the root user: